SirLarion/mtammenpaa/posts/2025-df-kickoff/content.md

 ## Digital Fabrication, week 0

 This is something I've been waiting for for a while now.
 Electronics has been a topic on the backlog for me for several years already.
-A year ago, I started actually getting more interested in it as a possibility to repurpose consumer electronics that have been lying around the house, somewhat at the end of their (conventional) lifespan.
+About a year ago (fall of 2023), I started actually getting more interested in it as a possibility to repurpose consumer electronics that have been lying around the house, somewhat at the end of their (conventional) lifespan.

 Shortly, I came across the Aalto University Digital Fabrication minor and got *very* excited.
 But when I looked into it, I found out that you had to make a separate application and that the application period had already ended (queue sad trombone noise).
 However, I got very motivated to make sure that I get into that minor the next time it ran.
-In the meantime, I found the "Electronics workshop" course in Aalto and I got my electronics fix from that.
+In the meantime, I found the "Electronics workshop" course in Aalto and got my electronics fix from that.

 Come last autumn, my hands were itching to write the application for this year's Digital Fabrication minor.
 Eventually, I of course found out that this year